DMsuDev/Basic-Makefile-Template/README.md

   - This prevents the terminal from becoming a mess when compiling dozens/hundreds of files at once.

 - **Note**: Start with `-j4` or `-j8` and increase until you find the sweet spot for your machine (too high can cause memory thrashing if RAM is limited).
+- **On linux**: The verbose mode not deactivates automatically, so you can use `-s` to reduce output if needed.

 ## ⚙️ Customization